Coppermine expedition

-What followed was a desperate retreat across uncharted territory in a state of starvation, often with nothing more than lichen to eat; 11 of the party of 22 died amid accusations of murder and cannibalism.
+The party desperately retreated across uncharted territory in a state of starvation, often with nothing more than lichen to eat; 11 of the 22 members died amid accusations of murder and cannibalism.
 The survivors were rescued by members of the Yellowknives Nation, who had previously given them up for dead.

-In the aftermath, Franklin was much criticised by local fur traders for his haphazard planning and failure to adapt.
+In the aftermath, local fur traders criticised Franklin for his haphazard planning and failure to adapt.
 Back in Britain he was received as a hero and fêted for the courage he had shown in extreme adversity.
 The expedition captured the public imagination, and in reference to a desperate measure he took while starving, he became known as "the man who ate his boots".